-When the defined number of consecutive unsuccessful authentication attempts has been met64, the TSF shall issue the result of the authentication with a few seconds delay65.
+When the defined number of consecutive unsuccessful authentication attempts has been met, the TSF shall issue the result of the authentication with a delay in a range from 2 to 8 seconds, depending on the clock frequency (cf. Application Note 42).

-Application Note 42 The count of consecutive unsuccessful authentications is stored in non-volatile memory and is preserved across power-up and power-down cycles.
+Application Note 41 The count of consecutive unsuccessful authentications is stored in non-volatile memory and is preserved across power-up and power-down cycles.
 After a successful authentication, the count is reset to zero.